Robert Bowers, suspect in Pittsburgh synagogue shooting, to appear in federal court

 Bowers is accused of injuring six others, including three police officers, before a tactical police team tracked him down and shot him, according to arrests affidavits made public on Sunday.

-On Monday, Bowers will answer to 29 federal counts that include obstructing the free exercise of religious belief resulting in death – a federal hate crime – and using a firearm to commit murder.
+Just after 12 p.m. on Monday, Bowers had arrived at the courthouse in Pittsburgh where he will answer to 29 federal counts that include obstructing the free exercise of religious belief resulting in death – a federal hate crime – and using a firearm to commit murder.
+He was released from the hospital hours earlier after undergoing surgery.

 Federal prosecutors confirmed they intend to pursue the death penalty.